UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 <li>Hello World in <a href="python/README.md">Python</a>.</li>
 ```

-The page that's actually served is *python/README.html*, so all we need to do is change the *.md* to *.html*.
+The page that's actually served is *python/README.html*, so all we need to do is change *.md* to *.html*.
 Let's correct the other two links while we're at it:

 ```
 <ul>